 Instant Pot Mexican Rice and Beans made with dried black beans and brown rice.
 This set and forget recipe comes together easily and effortlessly, and the result is a mega flavorful meal, perfect on its own or rolled into a burrito!

-Rice and Beans, is the story of my life.
+Rice and Beans is the story of my life.
 Growing up, we ate this combo E-v-e-r-y-d-a-y!
-On an occasional Sunday we would have pasta or lasagna but we never went to long without rice and beans.
+We would have pasta or lasagna on an occasional Sunday but we never went too long without rice and beans.

-I can still remember the loud whistle of my Mother’s pressure cooker interfering with my tv program.
+I can still remember the loud whistle of my Mother’s pressure cooker interfering with my TV program back then.
 The longer the beans cooked, the louder was the whistle and the more I adjusted the volume.
 It was a fight that always ended with a tasty fresh meal on my plate and to-date I still believe all things should settle with a meal 🙂

 Today, my ‘pressure cooker’ a.k.a INSTANT POT is quieter, safer and it seems to accomplish a lot more than just beans.
 I can cook beans AND rice all at once, for instance, something that my mother never did 🙂

 This Instant Pot Mexican Rice and Beans recipe is made from dried black beans and brown rice.
 This set and forget recipe comes together easily and effortlessly, and the result is a mega flavorful meal, perfect on its own, or rolled into a burrito or empanada.

 how to make mexican rice and beans together using instant pot

 The key is to pair up the rice and beans that require the same amount of cooking time.
 To demonstrate what a successful combination would look like, I’ll answer a few common questions.